 - The employer’s calculations in case HMRC need more information about the claim

-Significantly, the guidance updated on 14 May states that employers will need to keep a copy of these records for at least 6 years.
 Employers cannot make more than one claim during a “claim period” and should claim for all furloughed employees in each period.
-The guidance from 23 April confirms that an employer can choose the length of the “claim period” but should bear in mind both how frequently they run their payroll and how many employees are to be included in the same claim period, because they cannot make another claim in the same period, or for one which overlaps.
-On 7 May, the service was updated so that employers can “save” a claim and finish it later.
+An employer can choose the length of the “claim period” but should bear in mind both how frequently they run their payroll, and how many employees are to be included in the same claim period (as well as the maximum number of employees they can claim for in that period), because they cannot make another claim in the same period, or for one which overlaps.
+Employers can now “save” a claim and finish it later.

 What will be paid for employees on furlough?

-Guidance on how to work this out with examples and an online calculator has been updated regularly.
-On 14 May, new guidance was published with examples of how to work out the 80% calculations.
+Guidance on how to work out pay for furloughed periods/hours with examples and an online calculator has been updated regularly (see links at the top of this article).

 Details of how to calculate pay for those on variable hours are included in the guidance and where the employee has been employed for a full twelve months, employers can claim for the higher of either the same month’s earning from the previous year or average monthly earnings from the 2019-20 tax year.
 If the employee has been employed for less than a year, employers can claim for an average of their monthly earnings since they started work.

 Employers must be clear that it is their responsibility to pay employees and seek reimbursement from HMRC.
 HMRC will not be making payments to employees.
-Many businesses may have faced difficulty with initial wage costs.
-However, employers are still under an obligation to pay staff or get their agreement to defer payment of wages until the next payroll.
+Employers are still under an obligation to pay staff or get their agreement to defer payment of wages until the next payroll.